Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Money, Extra Expenses and Tipping

-You should bring extra money with you to cover such items as dinners, entertainment, souvenirs, and drinks.
-The local currency is US dollars (US$).
+You should bring extra money with you to cover items such as meals not already included in your package, drinks, entertainment, souvenirs, etc.

-In some countries tipping (gratuities) is not part of the culture.
-In others, it has become an expected norm.
-We believe that tipping is done entirely at your discretion.
-If you have been provided with excellent service, it may be something you wish to do.
-Your SwimTrek guides can advise on local norms for service providers like boat crew, waiters, or taxis.
-Nothing is expected for your SwimTrek guides, but many groups like to present something to the guides at the end of the trip.
+In some countries, tipping (gratuities) is not part of the culture - in others it has become an expected norm.
+We believe that tipping is done entirely at your own discretion.
+If you have been provided with excellent service it may be something you wish to do.
+Your SwimTrek Guides can advise on local norms for service providers like boat crew, waiters or taxis.
+Nothing is expected for your SwimTrek Guides but many groups like to present something to the Guides at the end of the trip.

 Responsible Travel